chanduraghavam/My_First_repository_DA/README.md

 # My_First_repository_DA
 **DA_Firsrt_Work**
 ## Student_Database_Analysis
+**The assignment includes data exploration, calculations, categorization, and analysis using formulas such as SUM, COUNT, AVERAGE, MIN, MAX, and IF.
+The dataset is examined to identify patterns, compare values, and understand the overall characteristics of the data.**

 	1) Sum, Count, Average:
 		• What is the total price of all products in the dataset?
 		• How many products are there in the dataset?